 COME!
 This is a great place to grow your family, enjoy the parks and concerts, very good restaurant options, great schools, hospitals, and universities.

-What advice would you share with someone considering an IT job at Nestlé?
+What advice would you share with someone considering an IT job at Nestlé IT?

-IT at Nestlé is part of a global team we call "GLOBE", so you have the chance to travel to different countries and places for trainings or projects, and it also allows you to have an international career if this is something you would like to consider.
+Nestlé IT is part of a global team, so you have the chance to travel to different countries and places for trainings or projects, and it also allows you to have an international career if this is something you would like to consider.